memoria-io/atom/.docs/README.md

 ### 2.5 persistence,

-* Events should be persisted permanently
+Events by nature should be persisted permanently, while permanent Commands persistence is optional

-* Permanent Commands persistence:
-    * Means commands generated from saga events won't be missed and will be ingested everytime,
+If permanent it means commands generated from saga events won't be missed and will be ingested everytime.

-    * For idempotency this is safe due to two facts:
-        * For already ingested commands which produced events, the commandsIds are loaded on startup
+This has effect only on memory, since idempotency this is safe due to that ingested commands which produced events, the commandsIds are loaded on startup.

-        * For newly generated saga commands the sagaSource uninvalidated cache would guard against them
-* Ephemeral commands persistence, means that we'll need
+Commands ephemeral persistence means, they'd need acknowledgement pattern otherwise they should not be deleted ever, but there's a workaround though, which is to use **long** keep alive of such commands at the stream to keep the probability of losing a command very low.

-### 2.6 The case of Saga regeneration for the already persisted events
+### 2.6 The case of Saga regeneration on startup (aka old events)

-Saga is an evolving state machine, and many times we'd need to have a new command created based on certain event.
+Saga is an evolving state machine, and as the application evolves we'd need to have a new command created based on certain event.

-This means the Saga generated commands should be idempotent.

-* In order to do that, `Option<EventId> sagaSource` should be added to the command meta and eventMeta, to explain this it's a bit of chicken egg paradox,
+### 2.7 Saga command idempotency

+The Saga generated commands should be idempotent, but the issue here is that they're generated with new ids for example when duplicated due to saga generation on startup mentioned previously, so in order to reach idempotency, we'll propagate the only fact which is eventId hopping from the generated command eventually to the generated event, which will require `Option<EventId> sagaSource` should be added to the command meta and eventMeta.

-    * For an empty pipeline state, the newly handled saga commands would contain `sagaSource`, and the sagaSource eventId would be propagated to the generated saga events, when such events are reingested on startup they'd fill up the sagaSource hash set bucket, this would allow any newly generated saga command to be checked at `decide()` whether it has already produced an event.
+For an empty pipeline scenario, the newly handled saga commands would contain `sagaSource`, and the sagaSource eventId would be **propagated** to the generated saga events, when such events are re-ingested on startup they'd fill up the sagaSource hashset bucket, this would allow any newly generated saga command to be checked at `decide()` whether it has already produced an event.

-* The saga source eventIds hashset should be separate from normal eventId cache, because the idempotency here is for commands not events.
+The saga source eventIds hashset should be separate from normal eventId cache, because the idempotency here is for commands not events.

-    * Deeper thought (can be skipped) it also prevents pipeline from cancelling applying events who were added but not actually evolved.
+* Deeper thought (can be skipped) it also prevents pipeline from cancelling the evolution of events who were added to sagaSource but not actually evolved if those sagaEvents were in same partition.
 * This is good candidate for a written test to make sure of such separation

-* Another point is that the regeneration of saga commands in the init phase (aka re-ingesting of already persisted events) should be under a flag since it generates all saga commands again and it's not ideal (since each event that produces saga will be now generating a command again) to do such thing despite it's possible and safe due to commands idempotency guaranteed as mentioned previously
+Another point is that the regeneration of saga commands in the init phase (aka re-ingesting of already persisted events) **should be under a flag** since it generates all saga commands again as it's not ideal performance wise.

-### 2.7 The decision of caching of `eventIds`, `SagaSource` and `CommandIds`
+### 2.8 The decision of keeping all processed `eventIds`

-* Initially all processed `eventIds` and `commandIds` were kept in hash sets, but I soon came to realise the eventId can not be duplicated due to redelivery in a wrong order, meaning the partition could deliver(e3,e2,e1,e1) but not (e3,e1,e2,e1) this is guaranteed by any stream framework (e.g kafka nats) that messages in certain partitions are saved in same order they were produced, from this I needed to do some sort of runtime compaction to avoid ingesting e1 twice.
-Which meant getting rid of the processedEventIds set and only save the previous eventId.
-Disclaimer I still need some more investigation here on the topic.
+Initially all processed `eventIds` were kept in hash sets, but I soon came to realise the eventId can not be having wrong order due to redelivery it will just be delivered twice or more but consecutively, meaning the partition could deliver(e3,e2,e1,e1) but not (e3,e1,e2,e1) this is guaranteed by any stream framework (e.g kafka nats) that messages in certain partitions are saved in same order they were produced, from this I needed to do some sort of runtime compaction to avoid ingesting e1 twice, note that the sequence/version belongs to the event not the partition, meaning aggregate events can be moved to any other partition.

+As a result we were able to get rid of the `processedEventIds` hashset and only save the previous eventId, while also checking the aggregate event version making sure it's the right next event x state/aggregate.

+### 2.8 The decision of in memory invalidation of `CommandIds` cahce

-* Then I decided to use a **cache** for processed CommandIds to save some memory but this now seemed like wrong decision, first the cache invalidation puts the whole thing at risk, if we use size we're in the risk when we have big partitions and it would require manual intervention to increase cache size, and if we use time, what happens to idle partitions, not to mention losing a design fact (command X **was** processed)
+Initially I decided to use a **cache** for processed CommandIds to save some memory but this now seems like wrong decision, first the cache invalidation puts the whole thing at risk, if we use size we're in the risk when we have big partitions, and it would require manual intervention to increase cache size, and if we use time, what happens to idle partitions, not to mention losing a design fact (command X **was** processed)
-    * This adds complexity due to the current design that commands are being ephemeral which means, they definitely need acknowledgement pattern otherwise they shouldn't be deleted ever, the workaround of using **long** keep alive time seems fine, but it still puts a platform that's supposed to be used for highly critical systems at risk of losing a saga command even if probability was very low.
-    * Back to caching and invalidating commandIds, if we're having commands ephemeral it means we don't need to cache and invalidate, we can just save all commandIds because on restart all deleted commands wouldn't be ingested and only event.meta.commandId will be saved (aka actually effective command) but if system never restarts this still puts the risk of an incrementally increasing memory (as if it's a memory leak) not to mention the question whether we actually need to save every processed commandId or not; while it might be understandable for sagaSource eventIds since we know some commands might be regenerated on startup.

-> Note: All the previous seems like a very complicated cat/mouse loop so far, and system needs more invariants
-> verifications but also deep thinking sessions.
+Another case in favor of not invalidating commandIds and invalidating being ephemeral which means after a restart it would prune all previous processed commands which were invalid, and only keep the ones who produced events.

+Anyway such improvement still needs some investigation.